-- Individuals who suffered a loss as a result of the storm should first
+- If you suffered a loss as a result of a storm you should first

-look to insurance coverage to pay any damages and costs, and they should
+look to insurance coverage to pay any damages and costs, and you should

-call their insurance agents to begin the claim and adjustment process.
+call your insurance agent to begin the claim and adjustment process.

-However, if they had inadequate coverage or incurred hotel or other costs
+However, if you discover you have inadequate coverage or incurred hotel or other costs

-that insurance will not pay, and they live in federal disaster areas,
+that insurance will not pay, and you live in a declared federal disaster area,

 All prospective beneficiaries must start the process by calling 800-621-3362 for federal disaster relief.
 It is a "teleregistration number" where operators are trained to ask specific questions of the callers.
 The answers to the questions are very important as they are used to classify the person's eligibility for assistance.